mirjamsk/sentiment-analysis/README.md

 --
 #### The developed API
-Other than being able to the API via a browser, it can also be done from the command-line, using tools like `curl`.
+Other than being able to access the API via a browser, it can also be done from the command-line, using tools like `curl`.
 For e.g.
 ```
 curl -H 'Accept: application/json; indent=4' -u admin:sentiment1234 http://sentiment-analysis.ml/users/